Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Methods

 We framed cross-posting as a binary classification task with target \textit{cross-post} $\in$ {0,1} representing whether the user posted to both r/maleinfertility and r/infertility.

-We used the same feature set described in detail in \S\ref{sec:features}.
+We used the same feature set described in \S\ref{sec:features}.
 We framed cross-posting (posting to both r/maleinfertility and r/infertility) as a binary classification task.
 Using the same 95 features, we trained and evaluated Logistic Regression, Random Forest, Extra Trees, Gradient Boosting, HistGradientBoosting, AdaBoost, GaussianNB, KNN, LinearSVC, and XGBoost/LightGBM with 5-fold StratifiedKFold.
 The best model achieved accuracy = 0.846, precision = 0.793, recall = 0.307, F1 = 0.442, and ROC–AUC = 0.835, indicating strong fit \cite{lemeshow_review_1982,fawcett_introduction_2006,swets_signal_2014}.
 We applied SHAP to the final Gradient Boosting model to identify the most predictive features \cite{shaplundberg2017unified}.
 Each SHAP value indicates a feature’s additive effect on the log-odds of cross-posting, with positive values increasing and negative values decreasing the likelihood of cross-posting \cite{shaplundberg2017unified}.
+This method allowed us to answer RQ3.